Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results: Information Divergence and Fusion Weights

-Note that as explained in section \ref{sec:InflationAnalysis} and in \cite{ardeshiri2015}, the merging operation may lead to a loss of the important feature of the mixture, such as the mode.
-More general result of the KL divergence between multivariate generalized Gaussian distributions can be found in \cite{Bouhlel19}.
-The KL divergence between two Bernoulli random finite set distributions with Gaussian single target densities is given in \cite{Marco20}.
+Note that as explained in section \ref{sec:InflationAnalysis} and in \citep{ardeshiri2015}, the merging operation may lead to a loss of the important feature of the mixture, such as the mode.
+More general result of the KL divergence between multivariate generalized Gaussian distributions can be found in \citep{Bouhlel19}.